HARBOUR BOARD

 This track also features guest appearances from Gareth Price who is best known as the guitarist from the Auckland indie rock band Augustino, and singer/songwriter/actress Greta van den Brink.

-Matthew and Greta both appear in the new Australian Netflix series “Territory” premiering October 24th.
+Matthew and Greta both appear in the Australian series “Territory” screening now on Netflix.

 Harbour Board is a music project with vocals by actor/writer/director Matthew Sunderland and production from audio designer Jeffrey Holdaway with recorded percussion by Marc Chesterman and brass by Nico Tillon.